 If this doesn’t fix the problem, the technician may need to look at your circuit breaker box.
-They might set the circuit switches to off and then back to on to see if that activates the AC.
+They may set the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair